Understand your risk. Make informed decisions. Advocate for yourself. Support the research.

 – Share information about HDGC with others, including a downloadable HDGC Fact Sheet.

 – Seek a multidisciplinary medical team with expertise in HDGC.
-This may require travel to an HDGC center of excellence.
+This may require travel to an HDGC expert center.

 Talk about Surveillance:

 The purpose of surveillance is to diagnose cancer at as early a stage as possible.
-Surveillance for diffuse gastric is not particularly effective, hence the strong recommendation for risk-reducing surgery.
+Surveillance for diffuse gastric has not been particularly effective, hence the strong recommendation for risk-reducing surgery.
+Ongoing research seeks more reliable methods to surveil for diffuse gastric cancer.

 – Although risk reducing gastric surgery is the recommended approach to managing diffuse gastric cancer risk, talk to a gastroenterologist about a strategy for endoscopic surveillance while considering options.